Full Member, Australian Association of Consulting Archaeologists Inc. (current Membership Secretary, and WA State Delegate)

 Experience in training community members and corporate clients in field techniques and in heritage issues.

-Intimate knowledge of archaeological research in southwest Australia, and experience in working with Nyoongar communities across southwest Australia.
+Excellent knowledge of archaeological research in southwest Australia, and 20 years experience in working with Nyoongar communities across southwest Australia.

 Rasmussen, M., and 56 others, including Dortch, J. 2011 An Aboriginal Australian Genome Reveals Separate Human Dispersals into Asia.
 Science 22 Sep 2011.